jbms/sphinx-immaterial/docs/customization.rst

             - The ``name`` field specifies the text in the tooltip.
             - The ``icon`` field specifies an icon to use that visually indicates which scheme is currently used.
-              Options must be `any of the icons bundled with this theme <https://github.com/squidfunk/mkdocs-material/tree/master/material/.icons>`_.
+              Options must be `any of the icons bundled with this theme`_.
               Popular combinations are

               .. csv-table::